-The targeting of children for the purposes of food marketing, particularly HFSS items (high fat, sugar and salt), has been a focal point of research by a number of academics across N8 AgriFood.
+The targeting of children for the purposes of food marketing, particularly high fat, sugar and salt (HFSS items), has been a focal point of research by a number of academics across N8 AgriFood.

 Studies conducted across the programme have found direct links between exposure to marketing of HFSS processed foods and beverages, and an increase in consumption among children.
-The results sit hand in hand with data that reveals children who used the internet for more than three hours per day had almost 300% greater odds of spending their pocket money on advertised products than children who were low internet users.
+The data reveals children who use the internet for more than 3 hours per day, had almost 300% greater odds of spending their pocket money on advertised products, than children who were low internet users.

 The programme has campaigned for: